ssdiaz/curly_product_check/README.md

 ## Usage

-This CLI will display whether the ingredients contain a helpful or harmful alcohol for curly hair based on a product selected from Ulta.com.
+This CLI will display whether the ingredients contain a helpful or harmful alcohol for curly hair based on a Best Seller product from Ulta.com.

 This CLI is designed to help the user decide if a hair product will fit their curly hair needs before purchasing, without having to search each product for the list of ingredients.

-Using the CLI, the user will select a Hair Category, Brand, then Product, which will display if the product has any of the helpful or harmful alcohols listed below.
+Using the CLI, the user will select a Hair Category, Brand, then Product, which will display if the product contains any of the helpful or harmful alcohols listed below.

 Helpful Alcohols are defined as:
    -  Long-chained alcohols which provide moisture to curls